 If you are still trying to grasp exactly what I mean then let me help you out a bit.
 Let me list a few Korean cafes that are not only not rare, but in fact rather common: cat cafes, flower cafes, board game cafes, virtual reality cafes, and toy cafes.

 Cafes like this are very common in Korea, and this is why the word ‘cafe’ can be a bit confusing here.
+It isn’t the coffee that is the focus of cafes in Korea (in most cases) but rather the atmosphere and unique attractions.

 This begs the question ‘are they actually cafes or rather just meeting locations?’.
 This is one of the most important things to understand about Korean cafe culture – a cafe can be nearly anything.
 Even if coffee is an afterthought and not the main attraction.